 1. Identify one boundary you need and write the exact words you'll use

-2. Choose your micro-habit and decide on your trigger
+2. Choose your micro-habit and decide on your trigger (after coffee, before bed, etc.)

 3. Download a habit tracker or grab a wall calendar and marker